 According to a research study by Stanford University, 75% of users admit to making judgement about a company’s credibility based on website design.
 There’s nothing worse than having a raw passion for your website with a reduced online presence.
 To keep website visitors coming back for more, here’s a recipe to increase website engagement and keep visitors hungry for more.

-Websites are visual tools and imagery is essential in captivating a target market.
+Websites are visual tools meaning imagery is essential in captivating a target market.
 One of the best sources for imagery is photography and images.

 Imagery stimulates curiosity through a glimpse of how brands and customers can relate.
 Aim to give a unique pictorial experience that compliments written content.
 A simple suggestion of images to a web developer helps create the overall flow of a website.
 Interestingly enough, images inspire clients to inquire more about products and services.